 Management undertakes credit quality analysis of assets that are not past due or reduced to recoverable value.
-As of December 31, 2022, and 2021 such assets were substantially represented by Loan operations and Securities purchased under agreements to resell of which the counterparties are Brazilian banks with low credit risk, securities issued by the Brazilian government, as well as derivative financial instruments transactions, which are mostly traded on the stock exchange (B3 S.A. - Brasil, Bolsa, Balcão) and which, therefore, have its guarantee.
+As of December 31, 2023 and 2022 such assets were substantially represented by loan operations and securities purchased under resale agreements, of which the counterparties are Brazilian banks with low credit risk, securities issued by the Brazilian government, as well as derivative financial instruments transactions, which are mostly traded on the stock exchange (B3 S.A. - Brasil, Bolsa, Balcão) and which, therefore, have its guarantee.